suhasmaddali/Cab-Reservation-System-/README.md

 <img src = "https://github.com/suhasmaddali/GIF-files/blob/main/taxigif.gif" width = "800"/>

 We considered this project and thought of combating these challenges with the aid of __MySQL__ and __Flask__.
-We've built an interactive UI that takes minimal information about the user along with providing the most accurate estimate of the wait times for the user.
-This leads to a good reduction in the wait times for users.
+We've built an interactive UI that takes minimal information about the user along with providing the most accurate estimate of the wait time.
 ## 👉 Directions to download the repository and run the notebook

 This is for the Washington Bike Demand Prediction repository.
 But the same steps could be followed for this repository.